 Students registered in courses are considered to be in attendance.
-Students who stop attending class but do not drop the class will receive a grade for that course and will owe all tuition and fees.
+Students who stop attending but do not drop the course will receive a grade and will owe all tuition and fees.
 This grade will be a permanent part of the student’s academic record.

-- For a refund or credit for courses which span two weeks or less in a term: the class must be dropped before the first day of class.
+For a refund or credit for courses which span two weeks or less (14 calendar days) in a term, the class must be dropped before the first day of class.

-- For a refund or credit for courses which span more than two weeks but not more than seven weeks in a term: the class must be dropped no later than three days after the class start date.
+For a refund or credit for courses which span more than two weeks (15 plus calendar days) but less than full term, the class must be dropped no later than three days after the class start date.

 Withdrawing Due to Active Military Duty

-Active duty, guard and reserve military personnel (Army, Navy, Air Force, Marines and Coast Guard) who are enrolled at Central Oregon Community College and whose academic progress is interrupted due to deployment or activation mid-term may withdraw without tuition penalty.
-A student currently in a course will not be charged for the course and the registration will be voided with no indication on the transcript.
-Students must submit a copy of their military duty assignment orders verifying deployment or activation along with their request to withdraw from the course to Admissions & Records.
-Copies of the orders must also be submitted to the COCC VA Certifying Officer if any military benefits are being used.
-If the service member intends to return to school, the person will be readmitted with the same academic status as when last attended.
+Reserve and active duty and National Guard military personnel (Army, Navy, Air Force, Marines, and Coast Guard) who are enrolled at COCC and whose academic progress is interrupted due to deployment or activation mid-term may withdraw without tuition penalty.
+A student currently in a course will not be charged for the course, and the registration will be voided with no indication on the transcript.
+Students must submit a copy of their military duty assignment orders verifying deployment or activation along with their request to withdraw from the course to Admissions and Records.
+Copies of the orders must also be submitted to the school certifying official if any military benefits are being used.
+If service members intend to return to school, they will be readmitted with the same academic status as when they last attended.
 This policy does not apply to retired military personnel or dependents.

 The College reserves the right to cancel or postpone a class.
 Students registered in classes that are cancelled will be notified via their COCC email account and issued a full refund.
-Every effort will be made to cancel the class well in advance of the intended start date allowing students to reschedule or make other arrangements.
+Every effort will be made to cancel the class well in advance of the published start date to allow students to reschedule or make other arrangements.